fusion809/fusion809.github.io-old2/_posts/2016-01-18-comparison-of-text-editors.md

 ---
 layout:           post
-title:            "A Comparison of Text Editors and IDEs for Manjaro and Sabayon Linux"
+title:            "A Comparison of Free and Open-Source Text Editors and IDEs for Manjaro and Sabayon Linux"
 date:             2016-01-18 +1000
 last_modified_at: 2016-01-25 08:00 +1000
 categories:       comparisons, text-editors, integrated-development-environment, manjaro-linux, sabayon-linux